Sponsored fellowships and awards

 - Recipient must be enrolled for the spring semester of the application year.

-- All the application materials (CV, proposal, and letter of support) must be submitted by the application closing deadline.
+- All the application materials (CV, transcript, proposal, and letter of support) must be submitted as PDFs by the application closing deadline.

 - For the Thomas and Margaret Huang Award for Graduate Research, the student must be enrolled in a degree program (M.A., M.S., or Ph.D.) and have a Beckman research adviser whose research area is human-computer intelligent interaction.

-- For the Carle Neuroscience Award, recipients will be United State citizens or permanent residents, and recipients will assist with data collection and analysis (including, but not limited to, image and cognitive data collection and analysis) as part of ongoing neuro-imaging collaborations between the Carle Neuroscience Institute and the Beckman Institute’s Biomedical Imaging Center.)
+- For the Carle Neuroscience Award, recipients will assist with data collection and analysis (including, but not limited to, image and cognitive data collection and analysis) as part of ongoing neuro-imaging collaborations between the Carle Neuroscience Institute and the Beckman Institute’s Biomedical Imaging Center.)

 - Fill out application form